celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 - Use case for larger namespace ID size: rollups may have multiple namespaces (e.g. Twitter) where a roll-up may give each user a namespace within a namespace range.
 - Is it possible to make the namespace ID a parameter, so that the namespace ID is a parameter to proof verification for roll-ups?
   - Assumes that a block height may have a different namespace ID
-- There are talks in the Ethereum community about a potential address range increase.[^14]
+- There are talks in the Ethereum community about a potential address range increase.
+  - Address space extension is on the Ethereum roadmap under "The Purge" phase.[^14] There doesn't appear to be alignment on how to implement such an address space extension but the discussion is leaning towards increasing from 20 bytes to 32 bytes.[^15]
 - 20 bytes gives us Ethereum address compatability so Ethereum addresses could be mapped to a Celestia namespace ID.
 - Other option: increase size to 32 bytes with an optimization that reserves the first N bytes.
 The first N bytes wouldn't be sent over the wire.
 - Solution to woods attack